ga-adi-gelato/Course-Materials/lessons/java-essentials/java-debugging-fundamentals/readme.md

 As you can see, the console now shows us the values of the variables, as well as any errors that might show up.
 Also, in the actual code it shows us what the values of the variables are!

 Let's add one more breakpoint in main where we call the printSomethingArray method.
 If we initialize the array with a few values and re-run the program, you should see these values change, and the error should go away.

-> Check: How can you use breakpoints and a stack trace together?

 ## Independent Practice: Using Breakpoints (5 mins)